- This loan requires a credit check. If it is determined that you have an adverse credit history, next steps are listed below.

 - There is a loan origination fee of 4.228%.

 - Repayment begins 6 months after you graduate, drop below three (3) credit hours in a given semester, or withdraw.

 - You may borrow up to the full cost of your education, less other financial aid received.

 |Date of First Disbursement||Interest Rate|

-Before applying for a Federal PLUS Loan, we recommend you consider these Options for Financing Your Education.
+Before applying for a Federal PLUS Loan, we recommend you consider these options for paying for college.

 - Complete the FAFSA.
 The Free Application for Federal Student Aid (FAFSA) has to be done every year.

 - Accept Your Loan.
 If you choose to accept a Graduate PLUS loan, accept the loan in the student portal (view instructions).

 Note: Loans must be processed by our office by the last day the student is enrolled in at least 3 credit hours.

 An endorser, similar to a co-signer, must pass a credit check and agree to take the responsibility of the loan if you are unable to pay it.
 If you choose to obtain an endorser, they will need to complete the endorser addendum at studentaid.gov, which requires the following information: